The Unsimple Life of Harvey Tillman - Preview

 Today is Wednesday, which means yesterday was Tuesday… Tuesday is grocery day!
 Aha!
 I didn’t stop at the market because the computers crashed and I stayed late at work!

-Little did he know he would never enjoy that cup of joe because breaking his morning routine would disrupt the lives of more people than he could ever imagine.
+Little did Harvey know he would never enjoy that cup of joe because breaking his routine would disrupt the lives of more people than he could ever imagine.

 “Good morning, Abe,” Harvey said to market attendant when he walked up to the counter.